After travelling alone in Russia for the first time, here are a few essential tips that will be helpful while planning a trip to Russia.

 Shopping

 Shopping can be interesting in Russia.
-In most of the places, you can bargain if you have good negotiating skills.
+If you have good negotiating skills, you can bargain in most places.
 Stores in the malls have fixed prices.

 Safety

-Follow the safety precautions like you do in your home country or elsewhere and most of all, trust your intuition.
-Do not venture out in the nights alone in lonely streets and watch out for pickpockets in crowded places especially in bigger cities.
-With all that said, I felt totally safe and did not experience any problem throughout my stay in Russia.
+Follow safety precautions like you do in your home country or elsewhere and most of all, trust your intuition.
+Do not venture out at night alone on lonely streets and watch out for pickpockets in crowded places especially in bigger cities.
+With all that said, I felt safe and did not experience any problems throughout my stay in Russia.

 Packing essential things